Remove the cylinder head cover (650.1003256 - complete).

 • - since the new bolts are already lubricated, no additional lubrication is required;

-• - when reusing and subsequent use of bolts, lubricate the thread and under its head with Loctite 542 sealant.
+• - when reusing or subsequently using bolts, lubricate the threads and under the bolt head with Loctite 542 sealant.

-Installation of rocker arms with axle and uprights assembly
+Installing rocker arms with axle and strut assembly

 • 1.
 Lubricate the seating surfaces with oil.